jsom1/jsom1.github.io/_CheatSheets/Enumeration.md

 # Enumeration/footprinting CheatSheet
 {:.no_toc}

-This "CheatSheet" aims to provide a few enumeration/footprinting commands for each stage of a penetration test (initial enumeration and Windows/Linux enumeration once a foothold has been obtained).
+This "CheatSheet" is based on the module *Footprinting* from the *Penetration tester*aims to provide a few enumeration/footprinting commands for each stage of a penetration test (initial enumeration and Windows/Linux enumeration once a foothold has been obtained).

 Here's the content so far: